Blitz Week: Operation Pointblank

-Oshersleben
+Oschersleben

-During the last week of July in 1943, the Eighth Air Force had launched several high effort missions against aircraft production factories in Germany.
-General Ira C. Eaker and Fred Anderson were crucial in the planning of these attacks and had focused on the northern part of Germany where the Eighth Air Force had routinely operated.
-The factories that were targeted were the AGO Flugzeugwerke located in Oshersleben, Heinkel Flugzeugwerke in Warnemünde, and Fieseler Flugzeugbau in Kassel.
-These factories produced the notable fighter planes Focke-Wulf Fw 190 and the Messerschmitt Bf 109.
-The attack began on 28 July and the 120 B-17s from the 4th wing had set out for Oshersleben but had soon run into poor weather and became separated.
+During the last week of July 1943, the Eighth Air Force launched several high-effort missions against aircraft production factories in Germany.
+General Ira C. Eaker and Fred Anderson were crucial in the planning of these attacks and had focused on the northern part of Germany, where the Eighth Air Force had routinely operated.
+The factories that were targeted were the AGO Flugzeugwerke located in Oschersleben, Heinkel Flugzeugwerke in Warnemünde, and Fieseler Flugzeugbau in Kassel.
+These factories produced the notable Focke-Wulf Fw 190 and Messerschmitt Bf 109 fighter planes.
+The attack began on 28 July, but the 120 B-17s from the 4th Bombardment Wing that had set out for Oschersleben ran into poor weather and became separated.